Home again? Us too. Here is your five day kid’s activity play plan.

 Ready for a game of matching pairs?
 Let’s play Bear Pairs.

 Yep!
-This idea is a lot like its sister activity, Sticker Pairs – only this time played with bears.
+This idea is much like its sister activity, Sticker Pairs – only this time, played with bears.

 See that?
-We can take ideas we have used in the past, switch up the supplies, and BOOM, use it again.
+We can take ideas we have used in the past, switch up the supplies, and BOOM, use them again.
 Isn’t that great?

 Let’s measure the lines – with bears!